lab-sun/InconSeg_PaddlePaddle/README.md

 -->

-# InconSeg-PyTorch
+# InconSeg-PaddlePaddle
 The official pytorch implementation of **InconSeg: Residual-Guided Fusion With Inconsistent Multi-Modal Data for Negative and Positive Road Obstacles Segmentation**. ([RA-L](https://ieeexplore.ieee.org/document/10114585)).

-We test our code in Python 3.7, CUDA 11.1, cuDNN 8, and PyTorch 1.7.1.
+We test our code in Python 3.7, CUDA 11.1, cuDNN 8, and PaddlePaddle.
 We provide `Dockerfile` to build the docker image we used.
 You can modify the `Dockerfile` as you want.
 <div align=center>
 <img src="docs/overall.png" width="900px"/>
 </div>